3 Major Ways Yoga Can Raise Your Running Game and Keep You Strong and Active!

 Yoga inspires a shift in thinking.
 You will notice that you crave a healthier lifestyle, like eating clean, organic foods, and limiting alcohol and sugar intake.
 And, with its tenets in mindfulness and self-acceptance, yoga will inspire you to become a more compassionate person, and just a better human being!

 If you enjoyed this post, please subscribe and share with friends!
-And, be sure to follow on Pinterest, Facebook, and Instagram.
+And, be sure to follow us on Pinterest, Facebook, and Instagram.
 Let’s take this journey together!
-Your support is greatly appreciated!

 Melissa Damiani has a BA in Psychology and an M.Ed in Education.
-She is a personal coach and a lifestyle blogger who lives in New England with her husband and three fur babies.
+She is a wellness blogger and a personal coach who lives in New England with her husband and three fur babies.
 She enjoys reading, writing, practicing yoga, being in nature, British and medieval history, and all things Italian.

 18 Comments